swiftkube/client/README.md

 ### Collecting the metrics

 To collect the metrics you have to bootstrap a metrics backend in your application.
-For example you can collect the metrics to prometheus via `SwiftPrometheus`:
+For example, you can collect the metrics to prometheus via `SwiftPrometheus`:

 ```swift
 import Metrics